MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/aws-scale-ansible.md

 ## Option 1: Create a sample AWS server inventory and Ansible control server using Terraform and onboard the servers to Azure Arc

 > [!NOTE]
-> If you already have an existing AWS server inventory and Ansible server, skip to Option 2.
+> If you already have an existing AWS server inventory and Ansible server, skip to option 2.

 ### Configure Terraform